Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: any person or company that purchases them, including the blog reader

-Many bloggers also earn money via services, and these services can take on an infinite number of forms.
-A few examples include coaching, consulting, creating content, managing social media, and even really niche-specific tasks, like an accountant blogger doing your taxes.
+Many bloggers also earn money via services, and these services can take on an infinite number of forms, such as coaching, consulting, creating content, managing social media, and so on.

-A lot of bloggers use services to supplement the other types of blogging income while their blog is growing.
-Some bloggers even use their blog as the marketing vehicle for their service.
-For example, I know a very successful home decor blogger who is now using her blog as a way to grow her true dream business of interior designing.
+A lot of bloggers use services to supplement the other types of blogging income while their blogs are growing.
+Some bloggers even use their blog as a marketing tool for their service.
+For example, I know a very successful home decor blogger who uses her blog as a way to grow her interior design business.

-On The Literary Lifestyle, services account for zero percent of my income.
-All bloggers differ.
+On The Literary Lifestyle: Services account for zero percent of my income.

 Memberships/Subscriptions